hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 ---

-How much do government officials care what people like you think?
+_external_efficacy_ - How much do government officials care what people like you think?
 A great deal
 A lot
 A moderate amount